cdrummey216/dms-logchain/README.md

 ]
 ```

-### POST /transaction
+### POST /entry

-Add a transaction to the blockchain transaction queue.
-This needs to be mined afterwards so as to be added to the blockchain.
+Add a entry to the logchain entry queue.
+This needs to be mined afterwards so as to be added to the logchain.

 The body of the request should contain a json string with these keys: `from`, `to` and `amount`.